vinaytech/acts_as_dasherize_vanity/README.md

 ### Models:

-If need to apply in User model on default field than need to add 2 field in users table default field:
+To apply dasherize vanity in  User model add below two field on users table

 **name**
 **dasherize_vanity**

-and add this line in model(user.rb)
+and add this line in user model

 acts_as_dasherize_vanity